What is Universal Credit?

 Who can apply?

 Post codes served by the Ilkeston and Long Eaton Job Centres within Erewash offer a Full Digital Universal Credit Service.
-All new applicationsfrom this date should be for Universal Credit unless they fall into one of the exempt catergories, which are tenants in exempt supported accommodation, those with 3 or more children and those of Pension Credit age.
+If your postcode begins DE21 4, DE21 5 or DE21 7 you should still apply for Housing Benefit until July 2018 and DE56 4 until June 2018.
+All other new applications from 10th May 2017 should be for Universal Credit instead of Housing Benefit unless they fall into one of the exempt categories:

 If you are liable to pay rent and Council Tax at your address the housing costs (which would previously be Housing Benefit) will be included in your Universal Credit award and paid monthly.
 In certain circumstances if you are unable to manage your finances you can request payment of the Housing Element to be made directly to your landlord.